- Chart

 Overview

-The Global X FTSE Southeast Asia ETF (ASEA) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the FTSE/ASEAN 40 Index.
-The ETF focuses on companies located in Southeast Asia.
+The Global X FTSE Southeast Asia ETF (ASEA) seeks to provide investment results that correspond generally to the price and yield performance of the FTSE/ASEAN 40 Index.
+It offers investors broad exposure to the equity markets of Southeast Asian countries, focusing on large and mid-cap companies.
+The ETF's strategy is to track the performance of this benchmark index, aiming to replicate its composition and weighting.

 Reputation and Reliability